|

 take action to get on it.

-- If called, show interest until you know that you are
+- If called, show interest until you know that

 no longer interested.
-A great many recruits end up at colleges that
+A great many recruits end

 they did not consider until they got recruited.
-Keep your eyes and your

 options open.